talkdkg/toolkit/profile.md

 * Has tools to combine days into weeks for reports and export to pdf

 ## Gongfu
 > A template for a RESTful API project, where the front end and back end are built with Grunt in a virtual dev environment.
-The example application is a simple Twitter clone.
+The example application is a simplified Twitter clone.

 [![VIDEO](http://img.youtube.com/vi/0arV-k8OPMg/0.jpg)](http://www.youtube.com/watch?v=0arV-k8OPMg)